 - Kameelah Isby, Administrative Assistant

 The Inspection and Evaluation Division’s goal is to increase the efficiency, effectiveness, transparency, and accountability of city programs, agencies, and operations.
 To accomplish that goal, evaluators conduct independent, objective, empirically based, and methodologically sound inspections, evaluations, and performance reviews.
 The Division’s work products, intended for program managers, policy makers, and the public, use clear language and visual representations of data and processes to communicate findings and recommendations intended to help city government achieve the highest possible standards of performance.Inspections and Evaluations Division

-- Nadiene Van Dyke, Assistant IG for Inspection and Evaluation
+- Nadiene Van Dyke, Assistant IG for Government Performance

 - Don Asay, Evaluator